pypeit/PypeIt/doc/installing.rst

 The test takes a while to run but should run without issue if all the packages have been properly installed.

-**If you installed GSL with anaconda, a common error from running ./pypeit_test all is:**

-|[BUG]     :: There appears to be a bug on Line 7 of arproc.py with error:

-| dlopen(/Users/USERNAME/software/PypeIt/pypeit/arcyextract.so, 2): Library not loaded: @rpath/./libgsl.0.dylib

-| Referenced from: /Users/USERNAME/software/PypeIt/pypeit/arcyextract.so

-**To fix this bug:**

-a) Make sure GSL_PATH and LD_LIBRARY_PATH are defined in your .bashrc or .tcshrc file and that the appropriate rc file has been sourced

-b) If that does not work, check out :ref:`GSLELCAPITAN`.